 - Insurers should manage and mitigate ESG risks through their underwriting activity;

-- Insurers and pension funds reflect policyholder and pension scheme member preferences for sustainable investments, where relevant;
+- Insurers and pension funds should reflect policyholder and pension scheme member preferences for sustainable investments, where relevant;

-- Insurers and pension funds adopt a sustainable approach in their investments based on principles of stewardship
+- Insurers and pension funds should adopt a sustainable approach in their investments based on principles of stewardship

 EIOPA’s projects in sustainable finance

-In addition, EIOPA is aiming to improve its environmental performance as an institution and to lower its impact on the environment.
+In addition, EIOPA is aiming to improve its own environmental performance as an institution and to lower its impact on the environment.
 EIOPA has registered to the EMAS (Eco Management and Audit Scheme).

 EIOPA’s mandate on sustainable finance, following the review of its founding regulation, is to:

 - take into account sustainable business models and integration of ESG-related factors in the areas of its competence,